Natanim-Kemal/Natanim-Kemal/README.md

-<p align="left">Aoftware engineer who loves designing and implementing websites and mobile apps.
+<p align="left">A software engineer who loves designing and implementing websites and mobile apps.
 I also enjoy creating desktop programs, building blockchain technologies, collaborating on innovative projects, and making a positive impact on the field through my problem-solving abilities.</p>

 <div align="left">